 This is where transformational change really happens!
-Whilst in our main therapeutic treatment programme, clients are immersed into a powerful structured programme every day.
-With a healthy mix of challenge and support, the varied therapeutic activities and peer support during this stage are instrumental in providing the tools to achieve a life free from addiction.
+Whilst in our main therapeutic treatment programme, you are immersed into a powerful structured programme every day.
+With a healthy mix of challenge and support, the varied therapeutic activities and peer support during this stage are instrumental in providing you with the tools to achieve a life free from addiction.

-Working with our qualified therapists, clients will address root causes of their addiction, explore other presenting issues and develop healthy coping mechanisms for challenges faced.
-They will also gain a deep understanding of the 12 Steps.
+Working with our qualified therapists, you will address root causes of your addiction, explore other presenting issues and develop healthy coping mechanisms for challenges faced.
+You will also gain a deep understanding of the 12 Steps.

-During their stay, clients will work with a focal counsellor who will meet with them on most days during the first week and regularly thereafter for the duration of treatment.
-At the beginning, the client and counsellor will establish a thorough care plan to tailor the treatment to the client’s needs and to identify specific treatment goals.
+You will have a focal counsellor throughout your stay who will meet with you on most days during the first week and regularly thereafter.
+At the beginning, your counsellor will work with you to establish a thorough care plan to tailor the treatment to your needs and to identify specific treatment goals.

-In addition to individual one to one counselling, the programme includes daily group therapy (at least once a day), psycho-educational lectures and workshops, shares, assignments, therapeutic films, holistic therapies, Fellowship meetings and other well-being activities.
+In addition to individual one to one counselling, the programme includes daily group therapy (at least once a day), psycho-educational lectures and workshops, shares from ex-residents, assignments, therapeutic films, holistic therapies, Fellowship meetings and other well-being activities.

 Our weekly Aftercare programme is available to all clients for an unlimited time following treatment.